taxhelper/topshotactivity/README.md

 For any open source tool, please review the code base to ensure that you trust and understand what it is doing.

+## DISCLAIMER - this is not tax or financial advice & there might be errors!

+In using this program you accept that this is just a helper tool and that there may be errors in the code and results, and that you should not rely on the outputted data.
+In using this program you agree that you won't hold the author responsible or liable for any errors.

+You are encouraged to check the code and calculations, as well as manually checking transactions (some transactions may be skipped and not included in the final calculations - see program output for details).

 ## 1. Running from source code - How to set up the program ready to use

 1. Download node.js (v14+) & npm - this program is written in node so you will need a copy of that on your computer.
 Visit https://nodejs.org/ to download and follow the install instructions and confirm that the install is working.